 A sealant is a thin, resin coating applied to the back teeth to prevent cavity formation (decay).
 The chewing surfaces of molars and premolars contain deep grooves called pits and fissures.
-Pits and fissures harbor food and are hard to clean even with brushing, making them are susceptible to cavities.
+Pits and fissures harbor food and are hard to clean even with brushing, making them susceptible to cavities.
 In fact, more than 75% of cavities begins in these grooves.
 Sealants protect teeth by seamlessly filling in these grooves, creating smooth, easy to clean surfaces.
 Sealants are effective at protecting teeth from cavities for many years but need to be checked for wear and chipping at regular dental visits.

 Who Can Benefit from Sealants?